williamwight/ClassificationImport-File/README.md

 ## POST create job

 Use this endpoint to create an import job for a classification dataset.
 Creating an import job is required to produce a job ID that can be associated with an uploaded dataset file.
+For more information on classification jobs, see [Classification set jobs manager](https://experienceleague.adobe.com/docs/analytics/components/classifications/sets/job-manager.htm).

 `POST https://analytics.adobe.io/api/{GLOBALCOMPANYID}/classification/job/import/createApiJob/{DATASET_ID}`